collective/yaco.structuralcontent/yaco/structuralcontent/README.txt

     ...
     LinkNotFoundError

-The 'Edit' link is not present, but we can try accesing whit the url and change the title
+The 'Edit' link is not present, but we can try accessing with the url and change the title

     >>> folder0_edit_url = folder0_url + '/edit'
     >>> browser.open(folder0_edit_url)